wubin28/quick-rust-with-ai/README.md

 ### 1. Is this book suitable for programming beginners?

-This book is ideal for two types of beginners: those with no programming experience whatsoever, and those familiar with programming but new to embedded development.
+This book is ideal for two types of beginners: those with no programming experience whatsoever, and those  know other programming languages but are new to Rust.

 ### 2. How does this book differ from other Rust learning resources?